 Winter sport areas can now be found in mountains around the world.
 Their development has been a major driving force in mountain tourism, allowing the mountains to become playgrounds for urban areas - a market estimated at 65-70 million people worldwide.
-In resorts in traditional mountain tourism countries - such as Austria or Switzerland - most companies in the winter sport industry (hotels, cable cars, retail stores, etc.) are small and medium-size.
-They are generally linked through a co-operative organization responsible for marketing, information, and public services such as ice rinks and hiking trails.
-Because of their co-operative structure, local people tend to accept these organizations and their decisions quite well.
+Cable car at Disentis, Switzerland.
+Economies of scale and scope are important for mountain tourism service providers such as cable car companies and hotels.
+(Cable Cars Disentis) In resorts in traditional mountain tourism countries - such as Austria or Switzerland - most companies in the winter sport industry (hotels, cable cars, retail stores, etc.) are small and medium-size.
+They are generally linked through a co-operative organisation responsible for marketing, information, and public services such as ice rinks and hiking trails.
+Because of their co-operative structure, local people tend to accept these organisations and their decisions quite well.
 However, decision-making can be slow, and incentives for one company to outperform others are small.
 New destinations - for instance in North America, France, and Italy - are controlled and managed by one company.
 From 1985 to 1997, through a consolidation process, the number of North American winter sport areas decreased by 22%, to 800.
 In this period, four public companies were formed, each owning or managing the major operations - the mountain transport system, ski school, major restaurants, hotels, retail stores, and ski rentals - in a number of destinations.
 Traditional winter sport areas in Switzerland also face increasing competition from such consolidates, and profits have decreased; yet very few areas have ceased operation.
 The relative disadvantages of traditional areas include slower adaptation to new customer needs due to democratic decision-making; problems in co-ordinating customer-oriented service chains; and fewer possibilities to invest in innovations and future-oriented competencies.
-They are less able to benefit from supply, labor, financial, and marketing networks.
+They are less able to benefit from supply, labour, financial, and marketing networks.

 Small is beautiful, but does it pay?

 Economically, consolidated resorts may appear more sustainable - but there are negative social effects.
 Many of the new North American destinations are in areas with no historical local population.
 Over the years, through immigration, local communities emerged, increasingly wishing to influence development policies.
 This is important because social sustainability includes the possibility of guaranteeing local identity and culture, which are becoming increasingly important.
 Thus, the resort companies have to find new ways to ensure public participation.
-At the same time, small and medium-size enterprises in traditional Alpine resorts have to co-operate more and even to merge into larger structures along the service chain (economies of scope) to provide service quality at lower cost, as well as to improve the efficiency of decision-making.
-(Thomas Bieger) Mega Events: short-term profit - long-term loss?
+At the same time, small and mediumsize enterprises in traditional Alpine resorts have to co-operate more and even to merge into larger structures along the service chain (economies of scope) to provide service quality at lower cost, as well as to improve the efficiency of decision-making.
+(Thomas Bieger) Below right: Cash-flow of Swiss cable railway companies (1996).
+Data: Swiss Cable Ways (SVS) Below: Convergence tendency in winter sports.

+Mega Events: short-term profit - long-term loss?